jalmargyyk/netbox-ripe-updater/README.md

 docker compose up -d
 ```

-You may sometimes need to rebuild the containers using `docker compose build`, for example if the Dockerfile or Python code has changed.
+You may sometimes need to rebuild the containers using `docker compose build`, for example, if the Dockerfile or Python code has changed.

 ## ripe-updater